 In effect, the complexity of implementing the Pade approximation has been traded for the complexity of computing the eigenvectors of a large matrix.
-However, robust eigenvector utilities are available.
 For exploration purposes, the ease of implementation make eigenvector solutions very attractive.
+However, the eigenvector computation is prohibitively time consuming for range-dependent structure.